 Traditionally, firing squads have only two of its members with loaded guns.
 The rest shoot blanks.
 Not Castro's.
-In his, all ten members shoot live ammo -- all ten bullets rip into the staked hero or heroine.
-This incorporates more members into Castro's criminal organization, more members to resist desperately any overthrow of the system with the consequent settling of accounts.
+In his, all ten members shot live ammunition -- all ten bullets ripped into the staked hero or heroine.
+This incorporated more members into Castro's criminal organization, more members to resist desperately any overthrow of the system with the consequent settling of accounts.

 Cuba's population in 1960 was 6.2 million.
-According to the human Rights group Freedom House, 500,000 Cubans (young and old, male and female) have passed through Castro's prison camps.
-At one time during 1961-62, 300,000 Cubans were jailed for political offenses islandwide.
-This makes Castro's political incarceration rate higher than Stalin's and Hitler's.
+According to the human rights group Freedom House, 500,000 Cubans (young and old, male and female) passed through Castro's prison camps.
+At one time during 1961-62, some 300,000 Cubans were jailed for political offenses islandwide.
+This made Castro's political incarceration rate higher than Stalin's and Hitler's.

-"For months I was naked in a 6 x 4 foot cell," recalls one prisoner, Eusebio Penalver (the longest serving black political prisoner of the Century, by the way -- jailed longer than Nelson Mandela.)
+"For months I was naked in a 6 x 4 foot cell," recalls one prisoner, Eusebio Penalver (the longest serving black political prisoner of the century -- jailed longer than Nelson Mandela).
 "That's 4 feet high, so you couldn't stand.
 But I felt a great freedom inside myself.
 I refused to commit spiritual suicide."

 But just as it took the novelist Alexander Solzhenitzyn to finally shake the world awake about the Gulag thirty years after its murderous height, it took the poet Armando Valladares to expose Castroism to the mainstream, however late in the game.
 In 1960 Valladares had been arrested in his office for the crime of refusing to display a pro-Castro sign on his desk.
 He was summarily sentenced to 30 years of prison for the offense.

 Valladares managed to get his writings smuggled out of prison and into Europe.
-In December 1977, forty-seven US Senators signed an appeal for his release, and Amnesty International took up his cause.
-In 1979 a book of Valladares's poems titled, Prisonnier de Castro appeared in Paris, translated by Pierre Golendorf, a former member of the French Communist Party.
-The book was dedicated to Valladares' fellow prisoners and described their plight in harrowing detail, including the plight of women prisoners, "Berta, Ann Lazara, Maria Amalia, Esther, Miriam, roses amidst barbed wire, beaten mercilessly by the guards."
+In December 1977, forty-seven U.S. Senators signed an appeal for his release, and Amnesty International took up his cause.
+In 1979 a book of Valladares's poems was published.
+Titled Prisonnier de Castroappeared in Paris, it was translated by Pierre Golendorf, a former member of the French Communist Party.
+The book was dedicated to Valladares' fellow prisoners and described their plight in harrowing detail, including the plight of women prisoners like "Berta, Ann Lazara, Maria Amalia, Esther, Miriam, roses amidst barbed wire, beaten mercilessly by the guards."